brossdev/serverless-federated-gql-api/README.md

 <img width="1244" alt="Screenshot 2021-12-06 at 19 42 16" src="https://user-images.githubusercontent.com/18420698/144911617-650c26cd-f86b-4b57-b50f-c5cbed90ad33.png">

-### Core Stack
+### Backend Stack

 SST Stack written in typescript, responsible for deploying the core resources of the app

 Cognito UserPool
+Custom Authorizer Lambda ( Typescript )
 Post Confirmation Lambda handler ( Typescript ) DynamoDB Table
-GraphQL Federated Gateway Lambda ( Typescript )
+GraphQL Federated Gateway Lambda ( Typescript ) GraphQL Federated Management Subgraph Lambda ( Go ) GraphQL Federated Account Subgraph Lambda ( Go )

-## SubGraph Stack

-SST Stack written in Javascript, responsible for deploying each of the federated GraphQL Subgraphs

 ### Management SubGraph

 The Management Subgraph is responsible for handling the account and organisation management for the app.
 Creation and management of user accoounts and organisation management is handled through this subgraph

-GraphQL Federated Management Subgraph Lambda ( Go )

 ### Account SubGraph

 The Account Subgraph is responsible for handling the creation and management of bank accounts and services for the app.

-GraphQL Federated Account Subgraph Lambda ( Go )

 ### Frontend